 Use Finder to open the Applications>Utilities folder and double-click XQuartz.
 An xterm window opens on the MAC.

 Now this terminal session or another remote terminal session can be used to SSH into the Linux instance to run an X11 application.

-Use the SSH utility with the -X option to set up an X11 tunnel session on the Linux instance.
-Connect as the opc user.
+Use the SSH utility with the -X option to set up an X11 tunnel session on the Linux instance and run the Linux xterm application.